-NOTE: Regular text indicates initial thoughts of the consultants while italics represent additions made from discussion of the Advisory Committee members.
+NOTE: Regular text indicates initial thoughts of the consultants while italics represent additions made from discussion of the advisory committee members.

 As school districts all over New York State look to optimize student programming with limited resources, consolidation of services and staff reductions are options that are often chosen.
-Since seventy to seventy-five percent of most school district budgets are devoted to paying staff salaries and fringe benefits, significant savings can only be realized by reducing staff.
+Since sixty five to seventy percent of most school district budgets are devoted to paying staff salaries and fringe benefits, significant savings can only be realized by reducing staff.
 If staff reductions, either through lay offs or through attrition, are inevitable, districts generally want to make changes by reducing their instructional program only as a last resort.
 In consideration of Option 2 staff savings by closing one elementary school are summarized in the following table (these amounts are based on 2015-16 data).
 Of course, if the district were to choose this option the Board may well decide to reduce staff through attrition rather than cause some employees to lose their jobs.
+Table 9.3 that follows shows the staff savings that could be realized should the district decide to close one of the elementary schools.